rishikkolli/SpotifyApplication/htdocs/usermanual.md

 ## User Interface

 1. Regions Best Song Feature (Query)
-  a.
-Choose a region from the list
+    1. Choose a region from the list
-  b.
-Click SEARCH.
+    2. Click SEARCH.
 2. Click RETURN HOME to return back to the homepage.
-a.
-All Time Artists Feature (Query)
+    1. All Time Artists Feature (Query)
-b.
-Click SEARCH.
+    2. Click SEARCH.
-c.
-Click RETURN HOME to return back to the homepage.
+    3. Click RETURN HOME to return back to the homepage.
 3. Years Best Feature (Query)
-a.
-Click on the SEARCH button.
+    1. Click on the SEARCH button.
-b.
-Songs from Artist Feature (Query)
+    2. Songs from Artist Feature (Query)
 4. Enter an artist name into the text field.
-a.
-Click SEARCH.
+    1. Click SEARCH.
-b.
-Click RETURN HOME to return back to the homepage.
+    2. Click RETURN HOME to return back to the homepage.
 5. Artists Total Streams Feature (Query)
-a.
-Choose an artist from the list.
+    1. Choose an artist from the list.
-b.
-Click SEARCH.
+    2. Click SEARCH.
-c.
-Click RETURN HOME to return back to the homepage.
+    3. Click RETURN HOME to return back to the homepage.
 6. Regional Artist Streams Feature (Query)
-a.
-Choose an artist from the list.
+    1. Choose an artist from the list.
-b.
-Choose a region from the list.
+    2. Choose a region from the list.
-c.
-Click SEARCH.
+    3. Click SEARCH.
-d.
-Click RETURN HOME to return back to the homepage.
+    4. Click RETURN HOME to return back to the homepage.